Adam-Koza/Challenge-3/README.md

 $ ganache-cli -m "birth..."
 ```

-Log in to Metamask and select Network Localhost on port 8545.
+Open a browser, log in to Metamask and select network Localhost on port 8545.

 Compile, test and migrate the contracts to the local blockchain...
 ```sh